aragon/geo-browser-contracts/README.md

 ## Adding members and editors

-On Spaces with the standard governance, a [MainMemberAddHelper](#main-member-add-helper) and a [MainVotingPlugin](#main-voting-plugin) will be installed.
+On Spaces with the standard governance, a [StdMemberAddHelper](#main-member-add-helper) and a [StdGovernancePlugin](#main-voting-plugin) will be installed.

 ### Members

 - Send a transaction to call `proposeNewMember()`
 - Have an editor (different to the proposer) calling `approve()` for this proposal
-- This will add the requested address to the members list on the main voting contract
+- This will add the requested address to the members list on the standard governance contract

 The same applies to remove members with `proposeRemoveMember()`